wrossmorrow/statesampler/README.md

 # statesampler

-A simple `node.js` server to sample from a rows of data in a Google Sheet to provide data for Qualtrics questions.
-There are four sampling methods:
+A simple `node.js` server to sample from a rows of data in a Google Sheet to provide data for survey questions.
+We were motivated by the need to inform custom question scripts in [Qualtrics](https://www.qualtrics.com/) surveys, although this code is independent of Qualtrics.

+There are currently four sampling methods:

 * standard-uniformly,
 * "balanced-uniformly" relative to some max,